JarronF/TaskZ/README.md

 # TaskZ
-Task scheduling and tracking project
+Task scheduling and tracking project.

 A task management application that allows one to enter various tasks for completion.

 ### Goals: